google-site-verification: googlee16c7726ecc34510.html

 Please note: Although the city informs online mapping services about our road closures and designated detours/alternate routes, the routes they provide to the general traveling public are generally the shortest or quickest routes between two points.
 That results in drivers sometimes not following the city's designated detour/alternate routes.

-In-progress and Due-to-start Projects
+In-progress and due-to-start Projects

 Alameda lane closures

-Arapahoe at Peakview lane closures
+Arapahoe lane closures

-Westbound Arapahoe Road approaching Peakview Drive will have two through lanes closed around the clock through Jan.
-22 due to a city water project for utility maintenance.
+Westbound Arapahoe Road approaching Peakview Drive will have two through lanes closed around the clock through April 30 due to a city water project for utility maintenance.

-Center Avenue full closure
+Center full closure

-Colfax lane closures
+Colfax at Peoria lane closures

 Hoffman lane closures

-Both directions of Hoffman Boulevard between Del Mar Circle and Yuba Street will have intermittent lane closures around the clock through Jan.
-30 due to a city project to maintain infrastructure.
+Both directions of Hoffman Boulevard between Del Mar Circle and Yuba Street will have intermittent lane closures around the clock through April 30 due to a city project to maintain infrastructure.
 Use alternate route; expect slow traffic.

-Peoria Street lane closure
+Jewell lane closure

 Peoria approaching Colfax lane closure

-Smith Road full closure (Gun Club to Powhaton)
+Smith Road full closure

-Both directions of Smith Road between Gun Club Road and Powhaton Road will be fully closed around the clock through April 30 due to a private developer installing new infrastructure.
+Both directions of Smith Road between Gun Club Road and Powhaton Road will be fully closed around the clock through May 31 due to a private developer installing new infrastructure.
 Follow the signed detour route.

 Tower lane closures near Hampden